Venezuela says it has captured American ‘mercenary’ plotting to blow up power plants, oil refineries

 On Monday, Saab offered more detail of an operation he said was designed to strike at Venezuela’s already troubled oil refineries and power grids.

-State television broadcast images of weapons allegedly seized in the plot, including a grenade launcher, an UZI submachine gun and packets of C4 explosives.
-They were splayed out on a table alongside bundles of U.S. cash, cellular phones and identification documents, including a grainy image of what appeared to be a copy of a U.S. passport.
+State television broadcast images of weapons allegedly seized in the plot, including a grenade launcher, an Uzi submachine gun and packets of C4 explosives.
+They were splayed on a table alongside bundles of U.S. cash, cellphones and identification documents, including a grainy image of what appeared to be a copy of a U.S. passport.

-Saab claimed Heath was detained in a car loaded with weapons and cash on a highway in the Venezuelan state of Falcon.
+Saab claimed Heath was detained in a car loaded with weapons and cash on a highway in the Venezuelan state of Falcón.
 He said Heath had entered the country illegally from Colombia with the aid of his Venezuelan co-conspirators.
 Saab claimed that Heath worked as “a contracted mercenary” in Iraq attached to MVM Inc., an Ashburn, Va.-based private security outfit, between 2006 and 2016.

-Saab also said authorities had found a “coin” in Heath’s possession that linked him to the CIA.
+Saab also said authorities had found a coin in Heath’s possession that linked him to the CIA.
 It was unclear whether he was referring to commonly issued souvenirs known as “challenge coins.”

 Saab said Heath had a satellite phone and photos of several Venezuelan military installations and Venezuela’s largest oil refinery, located in Falcón state on the Caribbean coast.

 Saab’s claims could not be verified independently.
 Unlike in the May arrest of the two former U.S. Green Berets, the Venezuelans produced no images or videos of Heath in custody or close-ups of his identification.
-Public records indicate a Matthew John Heath, 38, lived at Camp LeJeune in North Carolina in the early 2000s.
+Public records indicate a Matthew John Heath, 38, lived at Camp Lejeune in North Carolina in the early 2000s.
 There was no response at a number believed to belong to him.

 The CIA declined to comment.
 Neither MVM nor the State Department immediately responded to requests for comment.